25+ Winter Centerpiece Ideas for Cozy Vibes on Your Table

 Go icy with shades of winter blue

 Cool blues and silvers make a beautiful contrast to wood tables and neutral dishware.
-Spray-paint pinecones in icy tones like silver, white, and pale blue, then arrange them on a mirrored or silver tray.
+Spray-paint pinecones in icy tones like silver, white, and pale blue, then decide whether to style them on a mirrored tray or a simple wooden board for contrast.

 White faux florals and clear ornaments bring texture.
 This combo feels wintry and sophisticated without leaning holiday-heavy.